stewkk/arch-awesome-usb/README.md

 $ cp -rf additional/* preset/
 ```

-The additional presets include many more useful utilities, and adds the
+The additional presets include many more useful utilities.
-i3status-rust bar.

 ## What is included
 ### User